 When I say top, I mean that it is entirely covered.
 If you’re crazy for a sweet treat to enjoy with your Turkish coffee, go no further than the popular Şekerpare.

-Revani is a well-known Turkish dish that is also popular in many other countries.
-This recipe yields a tender sponge cake steeped in luscious lemon-infused sugar syrup.
+Although there are many recipes to make Revani, all of them yield a tender sponge cake steeped in luscious lemon-infused sugar syrup.
 It loads in about 35 minutes, with a gorgeous star pattern.

 Also called Basbousa in Egypt, the Turkish revani dessert is created with a semolina cake soaked in sugar syrup.
 Rosewater is sometimes added to the syrup in revani recipes to give it an extra touch of fragrance.
 Sprinkle some chopped pistachios on top to finish!

 You’re feeling motivated, right?
 Just alter this recipe in many ways.
-Revani is also available in orange and rose tastes.
+Revani is also available in orange and rose flavors.

-So far, you’ve seen that Turks love sugary pastries, especially stuffs with syrupy.
+So far, you’ve seen that Turks love sugary pastries, especially stuff with syrupy.
 If you’re a fan of them but not available to bake, here are other recipes you should try.

-It’s not necessary to turn on the oven—no need to heat the house in the summer.
+It’s unnecessary to turn on the oven—no need to heat the house in the summer.
 You don’t have a chance to crank up the air conditioner but still have something tasty.
 It’s simple peasy to have fun!

 Pişmaniye, the closest thing to cotton candy in Turkey, is produced by combining roasted flour with butter then twisted into fine strands.
 Flour, butter, and sugar are the three basic materials in this dessert.